Case study

 Impact

-- Processed 10K+ student records monthly.
+- Processed 10K+ student records monthly for the learning center client.